eucalyptus/eucaconsole/README.rst

     cp conf/console.default.ini ./console.ini

+The default settings assume an SSL environment.
+To disable SSL, set session.secure to false in console.ini

+    session.secure = false

-Then run the server with
+Run the server with

     ./launcher.sh

 `launcher.sh` is provided as an alias for `pserve console.ini`